 All is not lost, as if a landlord wanted to evict their tenant without having an AST then they can attend a court hearing in order to explain to the judge why there isn’t an AST and why they want the tenant evicted.

 Need some extra help with evictions and AST’s?
-Why not call TheHouseShop’s Landlord Advice Helpline: FREE legal and landlord specialist advice from qualified lawyers.
+Why not call TheHouseShop’s Landlord Advice Helpline: Access specialist landlord and legal advice from qualified lawyers.

 What Are Tenant’s Obligations Without An AST?

 Even though there isn’t an AST in place, the tenants living at the property will still need to abide by their obligations such as:

 - Not subletting the property without their landlord’s permission

 - Not carry out any improvement works or alterations without their landlord’s permission

 - Allow their landlord access to the property in order to inspect it, provided with 24 hours written notice from the landlord

 Even if there is no written AST in place, the tenancy does still exist without one and both parties will still have their basic, statutory rights intact.
 Without an AST the landlord will be the most disadvantaged compared to their tenants, as their tenants can leave quickly and their rental income isn’t guaranteed in the longer term.

 Can I Receive DSS Payments with a Tenancy Agreement?